okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-6-synchronize-environments-daily/index.md

 This exercise demonstrates the process for Slack, but you can choose from many connection types.
 To select a different destination:

-1. Open the Okta Admin Console for your production org.
+1. Open the Admin Console for your production org.
-1. Choose **Workflows > Workflow console** to view the Workflows home page.
+1. Choose **Workflows** > **Workflow console** to view the Workflows home page.
 1. Select the **Connections** tab.
 1. Click **+ New Connection** to open a **New Connection** page.
-1. Select the desired connection type; for example, **Slack**.
+1. Select the desired connection type, for example, **Slack**.
-1. Give the connection a nickname; for example, _Terraform Drift_.
+1. Give the connection a nickname, for example, _Terraform Drift_.
 1. Click **Create**.
 1. Click **Allow** to give Slack access to the workflow.